Welcome!

 “…the original purpose of temples and houses of worship is simply that of unity—places of meeting where various peoples, different races and souls of every capacity may come together in order that love and agreement should be manifest between them . . . that all religions, races and sects may come together within its universal shelter.”

-Please contact the Local Spiritual Assembly in advance of your visit by emailing secretariat@chicagobahai.org, including the dates of your visit and the part of the city you will be staying so they can connect you to local believers.
+Please contact the Local Spiritual Assembly in advance of your visit/move by emailing secretariat@chicagobahai.org, including the dates of your visit and the part of the city you will be staying so they can connect you to local believers.
 The city is quite large geographically.

-Is there a Bahá’í Center in Chicago?
+Is there a Bahá’í center in Chicago?

 Not at this time.
 Most activities are held in the homes of local believers or in public spaces.